DanielBradford/rubic/README.md

 <br>

 ## <p align="center" style="color:teal">WHAT IS RUBRIC?</p>
 Rubric is an efficient personal recipe management web application.
 It provides a full recipe management service, free of charge which allows users to have access to a selection of recipes, including their own, all in one place.
+The project is a combination of HTML, CSS, JavaScript, and Python and utilizes a NoSQL Database (MongoDB) with Flask.

 ## <p align="center"  style="color:teal">WHAT DOES IT DO?</p>
 It allows users to Create, Read, Update and Delete Recipe Documents.
 It also has features that allow registered users to save recipes they like and rate other peoples recipes.